andidwikiy/Data_Visualization/README.md

 This dashboard is an effective tool for analyzing the performance of an e-commerce platform.
 By providing detailed visualizations of sales and revenue data, it helps stakeholders make informed decisions to drive business growth.
 The interactive filters and multiple views enable a tailored analysis, catering to specific needs and preferences.

----

-Based on the provided image of your British Airways review project, here's a description you can use:

----

 ## British Airways Review

 This dashboard provides an in-depth analysis of British Airways' cabin staff service, encompassing various traveler experiences and metrics over time.